nsblunt/deep-hk-map/README.md

 ```
 python3 deep_hk/main.py --help
 ```
-Alternatively, a training script can be written directly, with an example given in the examples/hubbard/ directoy.
+Alternatively, a training script can be written directly, with examples given in the examples/hubbard/ directoy.

-## Jupyter notebook example
+## Notebook example

 Also provided is a short tutorial as a Jupyter notebook, available in the examples directory.